WDI-202/AP--React-Movie-App-Instructions/Expanded-Instructions.md

 1) Project Setup
 - Create a new github repository called react-movie-app and add the link to populi
-- Clone the repository and initialize it by running 'create-react-app .' inside the project directory and running 'npm i react-router-dom' to install react router.
+- Clone the repository and initialize it by running 'npx create-react-app .' inside the project directory and running 'npm i react-router-dom' to install react router.
 - Open App.js and replace the initial code with the following code:
 ```
 import "./App.css";